 1. How to filter adult web content

-The first setting you can change in how Windows 10 Search works is called SafeSearch.
-It lets you choose if and how you want to filter them of the tissue.
-At first Windows 10 tells you that "In Windows Search, web previews will not automatically load web results if they are likely to contain adult content."
+The first setting you can change in Windows 10 Search Mode is called SafeSearch.
+Allows you to choose if and how you want to filter web search results.
+Windows 10 first tells you that "In Windows Search, web previews will not automatically load web results if they are likely to contain adult content."

 However, if you choose to preview web results in Search, you can choose to use one of three adult content filters: